K2412/Investing-Road-Map-/README.md

 _Optional books:_
-- The Dhandho Investor: The Low - Risk Value Method to High Returns by Mohnish Pabrai , Payback Time: Making Big Money Is the Best Revenge! by Phil Town , Warren Buffett’s 3 Favorite Books: A guide to The Intelligent Investor, Security Analysis, and The Wealth of Nations (Warren Buffett's 3 Favorite Books Book 1) by Preston George Pysh
+- The Dhandho Investor: The Low - Risk Value Method to High Returns by Mohnish Pabrai
+- Payback Time: Making Big Money Is the Best Revenge! by Phil Town
+- Warren Buffett’s 3 Favorite Books: A guide to The Intelligent Investor, Security Analysis, and The Wealth of Nations (Warren Buffett's 3 Favorite Books Book 1) by Preston George Pysh
-, Investing Between the Lines: How to Make Smarter Decisions By Decoding CEO Communications by L.J.
-Rittenhouse, The Education of a Value Investor: My Transformative Quest for Wealth, Wisdom and Enlightenment by Guy Spier
+- Investing Between the Lines: How to Make Smarter Decisions By Decoding CEO Communications by L.J.
+Rittenhouse
+- The Education of a Value Investor: My Transformative Quest for Wealth, Wisdom and Enlightenment by Guy Spier

 ### The classics
 ----